gtrixic/lets-meat-up/README.md

 ![](https://lh4.googleusercontent.com/mgP35AhuH1WuG-XKvyVaZnaTa4ZxaWogS3Pm_sTdtfapZh49RKs0axMuoEzUwAU7XDhXpDgKUAECwSssf7YmNqadk2qX835j195q6g2m)

-**Chat**
+**View All Chats**

 If the user selects the "Chat" button, they will be directed to this page.

-On this page, the user can view all their existing chats with their matches, as well as click into their match’s profile to view a Suggested Restaurants list

-Upon clicking the “Add” button, a random restaurant will be generated and the user can opt to reject or add the suggested restaurant into the Suggested Restaurants list.
+If the user confirms a user request, the two users will be able to use this function.

+This page is created using RecyclerView where the Profile Picture is an ImageView while the Username, Last Message and Time are TextViews.

 ![](https://lh4.googleusercontent.com/42WGktc0yuNaCURH9VM7mdCTe2CthQxHTGZhmnQCsM0nVh8YwoJA_FEPUDn9NzKT8MQ4goERzAAEZDdtTpXNVLf2CBPabb3mL1__ikIG)

+**Chat**

+Users will be directed to this page when the user selects a chat.

 ![](https://lh3.googleusercontent.com/MYuKa9pXoAlqDXBb5cH54lwFOw939mUQPYQeS5sv-fJ-OIdd7m_vcpiH8oHPw6GCwrjxpMGi-33MZCyAS1VUFdYzis75aujTy319cf-l)

+**Chat Profile Page**

+If the user selects the Profile Button on the top right hand corner of the chat page, they will be directed to this page.

+This page shows the profile details of the other user that the user is chatting with.
+There is also a Suggested Restaurants list feature, where both users can add to it by pressing the Add Button.
+A random restaurant will be shown to the user, and the user can choose to add it to the list, or reject it.

+After adding a restaurant to the Suggested Restaurant list, the user can view the restaurant address by pressing the restaurant name in the list.
+To get directions to the restaurant, the user can press the Get Directions Button and Google Maps will open with the location.

+The Username, Name, Age, Gender, Date of Birth, Allergies and Diet are all TextViews while the Profile Picture is an ImageView.
+The Suggested Restaurant list is a RecyclerView with Textviews.
+The back arrow and Add are ImageButtons.

 ![](https://lh5.googleusercontent.com/t-vdCkwYHxnuNIkLizgQP7UZNqy3EV8kkWz9O3k1pHq4GSAwPlZfGHYdH6T2gWq0h4ooKlENbwfKlirpz42eq-QFNKvCkRd0SE0xSNR8)

-**View Reservations (User Account)**

-If the user holds a user account and chooses to view reservations, they will be directed to this page.

-Reservations will be displayed as a numbered list.
-Each reservation will show the matched user&#39;s username, restaurant name, meeting time and date.